berndporr/iirj/README.txt

 Coding examples
 ---------------
-See the Test*.java files for complete examples.
+See the *Test.java files for complete examples.
+Run them with "mvn test"
-You can run them easily from eclipse or the commandline.
-These test programs write the different impulse responses of the filters to text files which you can then plot with the octave script filtertest.m Also very useful to tweak the filter parameters and see the effects.
+These test programs write different impulse responses of filters to text files which you can then plot with the octave script filtertest.m Also very useful to tweak the filter parameters and see the effects.